suchipi/yavascript/meta/generated-docs/README.md

 ## APIs Relating to Compile-to-JS Languages

 - [`JSX`]: Used when compiling JSX syntax.
 User overrides for JSX handling can go here.
-- [`yavascript.]compilers`: The internal compiler functions used by YavaScript to handle compile-to-JS languages.
+- [`yavascript.compilers`]: The internal compiler functions used by YavaScript to handle compile-to-JS languages.
 You can use these yourself with strings, if desired.

 ## ECMAScript Extensions

 Additions/extensions to the standard ECMAScript objects found in the runtime.

-- [`String.]prototype.grep`: Alias for `grepString`
+- [`String.prototype.grep`]: Alias for `grepString`
-- [`RegExp.]escape`: Escape special RegExp characters in a string
+- [`RegExp.escape`]: Escape special RegExp characters in a string
-- [`String.]dedent`: Remove leading indentation from template strings
+- [`String.dedent`]: Remove leading indentation from template strings

 ## Constructor Aliases